 Our historic environment is a dynamic and precious resource cared for and celebrated by hundreds of thousands of people.
 A wide range of specialists work to protect and promote the historic environment across public, private and voluntary sector organisations and with thousands of individual owners.
 It is this partnership and collaborative working across the sector which helps realise the benefits of our historic environment for communities across Scotland and for visitors from further afield.

-The Historic Environment Scotland Act recieved Royal Assent on the 9th December 2014 Historic Environment Scotland Act 2014.
+The Historic Environment Scotland Act 2014 received Royal Assent on 9 December 2014.
 The Act establishes Historic Environment Scotland (HES) as a new Non Departmental Public Body (NDPB) which will take over the functions of Historic Scotland and RCAHMS.
 In addition to changes to legislation reflecting HES’ role and legal status, the Act changes processes for the designation of sites and buildings (by scheduling and listing) and for scheduled monuments, listed buildings and conservation areas consent.
 It also creates new rights of appeal against certain HES decisions.

 On 27 January 2015, the Cabinet Secretary for Culture, Europe and External Affairs announced the first Chair and board members for Historic Environment Scotland (HES).
-Jane Ryder OBE has been appointed to Chair HES and will be joined by nine board members.
+Jane Ryder OBE has been appointed to Chair HES and is joined by nine board members.
 The appointment of the Board is a major milestone in the creation of the new public body to lead on delivery of Our Place in Time, Scotland's first Strategy for the historic environment.
+The Board is already engaged in preparatory work, prior to taking up its full powers on 1 October 2015.